signalflatpak/signal/README.md

 - `.github/workflows/version_check.yml` is run daily to check for an updated upstream tag.
 If a new version is found, then a few files have a version variable replaced, the changes are committed, and a tag is pushed, and this triggers the second action.
 - `.github/workflows/build.yml` creates a release, builds the .deb binaries, builds the flatpak bundle files, and builds the flatpak repo.
 The flatpak repo folder is pushed to the github pages branch of this repo, creating an auto updating flatpak repository.

-To build by hand, you will need an Ubuntu or Debian server.
+To build by hand, you will need a Debian-based server.

-SourceHut and GitLab manifests were removed in [this PR](https://github.com/signalflatpak/signal/pull/19) since they were old and likely not that helpful anymore.

 ## Installing dependencies